zachrobo1/PyToolsmith/README.md

 with
 `pytoolsmith_config.set_batch_tool_serializer(custom_serializer)`.

+The default batch tool will run each tool call in series.
+However, you can create your own function to run them in parallel by setting `pytoolsmith_config.set_batch_runner(custom_runner)`.
+This function takes a function that can process a list of callables and returns the list of results in order.

 **Vendor-Specific Options**
 <br>
 If needed, additional OpenAPI spec can be passed into a `ToolDefinition` constructor with the `additional_parameters`